ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

   very confused about the name ``*``, thinking that ``*`` is some kind of universal kind that encompasses all other kinds.
 (Indeed, I thought this, too, once upon a time.)

+* The Haskell Reports mention ``*`` by name.
+If error messages print ``Type`` instead of ``*``, we'll be further from the behavior that the Report authors intended at the time.
+However, as the Reports do not specify error message text, this change does not bring us further from formal compliance to the letter of the Report.
+It would bring us further from the spirit of the Report.

 * This will effectively create two different versions of ``-XPolyKinds`` and ``-XDataKinds``, which could be problematic for users who want tooling to choose compilers